-Why Bones are Not Safe for Dogs
+Why Bones Are Not Safe for Dogs

 It is a myth that dogs need to chew bones.
 While dogs want to chew, and most would love to chew on bones, bones are dangerous and they can cause serious injuries.

 Dogs can choke.
 Pieces of bone can lodge in the esophagus on the way down to the stomach.
-Sharp shards can penetrate the soft tissues at the back of the throat or pierce the esophagus.
+Sharp bone shards can penetrate the soft tissues at the back of the throat or pierce the esophagus.
 It is also possible for a piece of bone to get into the trachea (windpipe), interfering with your dog’s ability to breathe.
 Choking is an emergency!

 Is there anything safe that I can give my dog to chew?